Estate walks at Bateman's

 Keep your eyes open for the beautiful 17th century house called Rampydene.
 This was home to Kipling's great friend, Colonel Henry Wemyss Feilden.

 The Dudwell Farm walks are about 2½ miles long and will take about 1½ hrs to complete.
+Pick up a copy of our estate walks map from visitor reception for more details of this walk.

 Good walking and countryside practice